 In the event that a communication failure occurs between two environments in a replication group, the Replication Manager will wait a set amount of time before attempting to re-establish the connection.
-You can configure this wait value using DbEnv::rep\set\timeout().
-To do so, specify the DB\REP\CONNECTION\RETRY value to the which parameter and then a retry value in microseconds to the timeout parameter.
+You can configure this wait value using Environment.setReplicationTimeout().
+You pass this method the ReplicationTimeoutType.CONNECTION RETRY constant and a retry value in microseconds.